-3) Select windows energy efficiency options: Low-E, Argon Gas, Low-E and Argon, or None.
+3) Select energy efficiency options: Low-E, Argon Gas, Low-E and Argon, or None.
 NOTE: Most state building codes require the use of Low-E glass.

-Basic vinyl windows are constructed using mechanical assembly - this means that all frames and sashes are screwed together.
-This compromises the dimensional stability of the window and will lead in short time to difficulties in opening / closing the window, as well as air leaks and energy loss.
+Build quality is VERY important to the long term performance of your windows.Basic vinyl windows are constructed using mechanical assembly - this means that all frames and sashes are screwed together.
+This compromises the dimensional stability of the window and will quickly lead to difficulties in opening / closing the window, as well as air leaks and energy loss.

-6) Grids are optional.
-We included pricing for most common "Colonial" type of grids.
+6) Grids are optional: we included pricing for most common "Colonial" type of grids.

-The estimated replacement windows cost is for NEW windows (prices are compiled based on Harvey's and Alside vinyl and wood windows catalog price, without contractor's discount.
+The estimated window replacement cost is for NEW windows.
+Data is compiled based on Harvey's and Alside vinyl and wood windows catalog pricing, without contractor's discount.
 It reflects an approximate price that most homeowners would pay to a contractor for buying these windows.

 Average Cost of 10 Replacement Windows:

 See costs in your areaStart Here - Enter Your Zip Code